 Attainment - In Maths, Reading and Writing, average attainment for Pupil Premium children (FSM, Ever 6 and Service) is lower than their peers.
 This is not unexpected given children's relative starting points, learning lost due to the pandemic and our previous data picture.

-Progress - In Maths and Writing, average progress for Pupil Premium children (FSM, Ever 6 and Service) is higher than their peers and in line with their peers for Writing.
+Progress - Average progress for Pupil Premium children (FSM, Ever 6 and Service) is in line with their peers for Writing, but below for Reading and Maths.